DSLR for video: shoot and edit

 Are there any other costs?
 Is there anything I need to bring?

 You will need to bring your own digital SLR camera with you to the class if you have one.
-If you don’t, some cameras will be made available to the group for use in the class The latest professional equipment and software will be available for your use in the class throughout the course.
+If you don’t, some cameras will be made available to the group for use in the class The latest professional equipment and software will be available for your use throughout the course.
 It would be useful to bring a memory stick or portable hard drive – please note PC-formatted hard drives can be read by Apple Mac computers, but not written to.

 When I've finished, what course can I do next?

-City Lit offer a range of courses in video and DSLR film making and Narrative, Experimental and Documentary film making, editing, lighting, animated SFX with After Effects, digital and stop motion 2D and 3D Animation and an array of other visual arts courses to enhance your film making practice.
+City Lit offer a range of courses in video and DSLR film making, editing, sound, animated SFX with After Effects, digital and stop motion 2D and 3D Animation and an array of other visual arts courses to enhance your film making practice.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.